 If you do not complete your degree within the above mentioned time frames you will be considered ‘overtime’ and will need to apply for an extension of candidature to continue your enrolment.
 Please note the following:

-You must meet regularly with you supervisory team to ensure the rate and quality of your work is in line with the standard of the degree.
+You must meet regularly with your supervisory team to ensure the rate and quality of your work is in line with the standard of the degree.
 You should make sure you are aware of the milestones you are required to meet, and the expected timeframe for each milestone.

 You should make sure that you maintain an appropriate enrolment load that allows enough time to pursue your research project and to complete within the prescribed timeframes.
 It is generally expected that candidates enrolled full-time (100%) should be able to commit at least 35 hours per week to their study.

-If you are not an International student you can apply to adjust your enrolment load in your progress report, or by using a Variation of candidature form.
+If you are not an International student, you can apply to adjust your enrolment load in your progress report, or by using a Variation of candidature form.

 Your candidature management plan should be discussed and reviewed regularly with your supervisors.
 You can also seek support from your school's research and writing consultants and there are research training workshops held throughout the year that will help develop the skills you need to progress through your research journey.